ShaelinB/Portfolio/README.md

 **Description:** Players take on the role of Jack, a time traveler uncovering the truth behind events they once believed were true.

 **Where to play:**  <a href="https://people.rit.edu/shb3456/390/Truthseeker.html">https://people.rit.edu/shb3456/390/Truthseeker.html</a>

 ---

-## 📋 <a href="Current Projects">Current Projects</a>

-Jigsaw Wizards - A 2D roguelike where players assemble puzzle pieces to form spells used to battle enemy wizards.
-Different piece combinations create unique spell effects, encouraging strategic deck-building and experimentation.

-Truthseeker - A text-based choose-your-own-adventure game built in Twine.
-Players take on the role of Jack, a time traveler uncovering the truth behind events they once believed were true.

----